 - Next, students work to determine whether each event or action is a cause or an effect.

-- Finally, students record each of the events or actions on the graphic organizer.
+- Finally, students record each event or action on the graphic organizer.

-Depending on the ability of the students and the sophistication of the text, you may find it appropriate to make links with inference strategies here too.
+Depending on the student’s ability and the text’s sophistication, you may find it appropriate to make links with inference strategies here too.

 As a post-reading activity, you may also wish the students to form smaller groups to compare their findings and discuss the reasons for their decisions.

 If X, Then Y: Some More Activities for Teaching Cause and Effect

 As with all the various reading comprehension strategies, becoming skilled in this area takes time and practice – lots of practice!
 The following activities will help students practice their cause-and-effect chops.
 While it is important to provide opportunities for students to learn about cause and effect in discrete lessons, further opportunities to reinforce their understanding will arise in all sorts of lessons.
 Be sure to take advantage of those opportunities too.